XinyuJi/Leetcode-Study/README.md

 - [905] Sort Array By Parity *
 - [941] Valid Mountain Array *
 - [977] Squares of a Sorted Array *
+- [1010] Pairs of Songs With Total Durations Divisible by 60
 - [1051] Height Checker *
 - [1089] Duplicate Zeros *
 - [1232] Check If It Is a Straight Line (May LeetCoding Challenge[Day8])